Wild Hearts Can't Be Broken: Plot

-In 1932 Sonora Webster lives with her sister, Arnette, and abusive Aunt Helen during the Great Depression.
-After a series of troubles, which involve her accidentally letting the cows loose, punching another girl for making fun of her poor economic background, and getting suspended from school, Aunt Helen sells her treasured horse, Lightning.
+In 1932, Sonora Webster lives with her sister, Arnette, and abusive Aunt Helen during the Great Depression.
+Sonora admires a magazine clipping of a beautiful girl in Atlantic City.
+Aspiring to be like her, she cuts off her waist length hair, causing her Aunt to make her wear a bag on her head.
+After a series of troubles, which involve her accidentally letting the cows loose, punching another girl for making fun of her (she was the one who instigated the accident that let the cows out), and getting suspended from school, Aunt Helen sells her treasured horse, Lightning.
 Helen then tells Sonora that she will be sent to an orphanage the following day.
-Instead, Sonora slips out of the house during the night.
-She ends up at a county fair and sees a performance by Marie, a diving girl who rides a horse off a platform, and aspires to do so too.
+Instead, having found an ad in a newspaper earlier that day for a diving horse girl, Sonora slips out of the house during the night to follow her dreams.
+She travels to the county fair and sees a performance by Marie, a diving girl who rides a horse off a platform, and aspires to do so, too.
 Marie's employer, Doc Carver, tells her she is too young but gives her a job as a stable hand due to her ability with horses, and she begins traveling with them.
 Doc's son, Al, wins a wild horse in a card game and Sonora names him Lightning.
 She later surprises Doc by taming and riding him, so he promises to train her to be a diving girl if she can mount it while it's moving, which she succeeds after multiple attempts.
+This causes a huge fight between Al and Dr. Carver as Al says he pushed her too hard.
+Al leaves and promises to write Sonora.